Are you always in a hurry in the morning? You’ll love these make ahead, freezer-friendly veggie breakfast burritos as an on-the-go option!

 Make Ahead Veggie Breakfast Burritos

-Heat 1 tbsp olive oil in a medium skillet over medium heat.
+- Heat 1 tablespoon olive oil in a medium skillet over medium heat.
 Add the chopped veggies and cook, stirring occasionally for 5-7 minutes or until tender.
 Transfer to a bowl or plate to cool.

-In the same skillet, add the other 1 tbsp olive oil and beaten eggs.
+- In the same skillet, add the other 1 tablespoon olive oil and beaten eggs.
 Cook over medium heat, stirring with a rubber spatula as the eggs begin to set and cook.
 This should take approximately 5 minutes.
 Remove from heat.

 Pin these Make Ahead Veggie Breakfast Burritos now to kick off your New Year!